CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Note: Missing devices

+### Completed

-- A user needs a information panel so that they can view statistics about the simulator (BUGGY)
+- A user needs a information panel so that they can view statistics about the simulator (DONE)

 Estimate: 7 hours

-Note:

-### Completed

 - A user need to the status bar to catch error and send to the status label so that they can be notified when errors occur in the program (DONE)